Arizona court won't halt sex suits naming Boy Scouts, others

 Arizona’s high court considered appeals from decisions by two Maricopa County Superior Court judges who rejected Big Brothers Big Sisters’ arguments that the Legislature violated its due process rights by extending the statute of limitations.

-The judges said in rulings issued last year that courts have long held that changing a statute of limitation is within the rights of legislatures.
+The judges said in rulings issued last year that courts have long held that changing a statute of limitation for non-criminal claims is within the rights of legislatures.

 The lawsuits were put on hold while the group appealed, but now can proceed.